 Arts University Plymouth is committed to, and values, exploration and experimentation across traditional material processes alongside new and emerging technologies.
-To support this ethos, we use Wednesdays as a day where our students, when not in timetabled teaching, are free to explore creative skills outside their usual programme of study.
+To support this ethos, we use Wednesdays as a day where our students, when not in timetabled teaching, are free to explore and develop skills outside their usual programme of study.

 3D printing in Fab Lab Plymouth